- 1 Makar Sankranti

-Comes Makar Sankranti and we all get hooked to sesame seeds preparations, be it Til chikki or Til laddu or Tilkut etc. And if Makar Sankranti coincides with a Birthday then it definitely calls for Sesame cake and this is exactly what I did.
+Comes Makar Sankranti and we all get hooked to sesame seeds preparations, be it Til Chikki or Til laddu or Tilkut.
+And if Makar Sankranti coincides with a Birthday then it definitely calls for Sesame cake and this is exactly what I did.

 It's my blog's 3rd birthday and to commemorate the occasion I decided to bake a sesame seeds cake.
 Though I followed my fruit cake recipe only by making the required changes in terms of sesame seeds but before going for it, I tried a mug cake just to see how it would taste with black sesame seeds.